FacuBozzi/litebox-challenge/README.md

 ## Architecture Notes

 - The landing page (`src/app/page.tsx`) is a Server Component (`"use client"` is absent) so it renders entirely on the server.
-- During that render the `Home` function invokes `fetch(`${process.env.LITE_TECH_API_HOST}/api/posts?limit=14`)`, which now uses ISR with a configurable revalidation window (`LITE_TECH_REVALIDATE_SECONDS`, default 300 seconds).
+- During that render the `Home` function invokes `fetchPosts`, which requests the posts using explicit pagination parameters.
+The request uses ISR with a configurable revalidation window (`LITE_TECH_REVALIDATE_SECONDS`, default 300 seconds).
 Set the env variable to `0` if you need to force uncached SSR again.
 - Because the data is loaded server-side, users see content on first paint and backend credentials stay on the server.
-Latency stays low thanks to the short payload (we only request 14 posts) and because Strapi responses are rendered in streaming HTML instead of waiting for client-side waterfalls.
+Latency stays low thanks to the short payload (we only request 14 posts) and because responses are rendered in streaming HTML instead of waiting for client-side waterfalls.
 - Each section of the homepage lives in its own component under `src/components/home`, which keeps rendering logic lean and lets us stream sections independently as soon as their data is ready.
 - Mock/fallback content (hero, cards, topic pills, etc.) lives in `src/data`, so the main components stay focused on rendering and production data can replace the mocks seamlessly.